 Why are some trailers stable while others wander all over the road?

 There are dozens of factors in trailer stability while towing.
 No one factor is an absolute for making a trailer stable, or not, but they all have an effect.
 See this Video for an example.
 Here are a few of the most common things to look for:

 First, the trailer load should always be reasonably distributed from side to side.
 Don’t put a lot more weight on one side or the other.
 Center the load on the trailer as much as possible.

 Secondly, load the trailer front to back with at least 10% of the trailer weight on the hitch.
 With typical trailers, more weight on the hitch is better for stability.
 15% is usually a good number.

-To illustrate, 5th wheel trailers have much more weight on the hitch (more like 20% or even 25%), and they tend to be pretty stable.
+To illustrate, think of 5th wheel trailers.
+They have much more weight on the hitch (more like 20% or even 25%), and they tend to be pretty stable.
 The extreme example is over-the-road trucks.
 They carry up to 60% of the load at the front.

 Third, (hopefully this is common sense) secure the load properly.
 If the load shifts, the load distribution changes, probably in a way that is not helpful.
 Always make sure the load is secure.

 For the tow vehicle, “Motor Boating” is a big stability concern.
-A large weight on the hitch -- at the rear of the vehicle — can make the back of the tow vehicle sag, and the front rise.
+A large weight on the hitch — at the rear of the vehicle — can make the back of the tow vehicle sag, and the front rise.
 When this condition is significant, it adversely affects stability, driveability, and control because weight lifts off the steering wheels.

 To correct this problem, load distributing hitches can be used to level the trailer with respect to the tow vehicle.
-A sample is shown below.
-These hitches can make a big difference -- especially when trailer size and/or weight is near or exceeds that of the tow vehicle.
+An example is in the image below.
+These hitches can make a big difference — especially when trailer size and/or weight is near or exceeds that of the tow vehicle.

 Note: Before using a load distributing hitch, make sure the tow vehicle, hitch and coupler can handle it.